JesseMckinzie/filepattern-1/README.md

   ['/home/ec2-user/Dev/FilePattern/data/example/img_r002_c001_TXREAD.tif'])]
 ```

-## StringPattern
+## Text files
-StringPattern contains all the functionalility of FilePattern, except it takes in a text file as an input rather than a directory and matches each line to the pattern.
-For example, a text file containing
+``filepattern2`` can also take in a text file as an input rather than a directory.
+To use this functionality, a path to a text file is supplied to the ``path`` variable rather than a directory.
+When a text file is passed as input, each line of the text file will be matched to the pattern.
+For example, a text file containing containing the strings
 ```
 img_r001_c001_DAPI.tif
 img_r001_c001_TXREAD.tif